List of X-Men film series characters: Jason Stryker

-Jason Wyngarde (played by Michael Reid McKay and Keely Purvis (illusion)) is a mutant with heterochromic eyes and the ability to project illusions into people's minds.
+Jason Wyngarde (portrayed by Michael Reid McKay and Keely Purvis (illusion)) is a mutant with heterochromic eyes and the ability to project illusions into people's minds.
+He is also a wheelchair user who cannot speak.

-He is William Stryker's son who was lobotomized to make him into Mutant 143, a docile wheelchair user that cannot speak.
-He was a student at the institute, but was removed by his father.
-This caused the young Jason to use his powers against his parents, leading to his mother's suicide.
+He is William Stryker's son.
+He was previously a student at the institute, but is removed by his father.
+This causes the young Jason to use his powers against his parents, leading to his mother's suicide.
 This causes his father to cryogenically freeze the young boy, before lobotomizing him and turning his spinal fluid into a potent compound to influence other mutants, including Nightcrawler, Lady Deathstrike, and Cyclops.
 His father uses him to manipulate Professor X into using a copy of Cerebro to kill all mutants on the planet.
-His actions are thwarted by Storm lowering the temperature within the room.
+His actions are thwarted by Storm lowering the room temperature.

-His body is destroyed in the destruction of Alkali Lake, but his psyche is revealed to still exist as two separate entities in the tie-in videogame X-Men: The Official Game (2006).
+His body is destroyed in the destruction of Alkali Lake.
+His psyche, however, is revealed to still exist as two separate entities in the tie-in video game X-Men: The Official Game, where he is voiced by Steve Blum as an adult, and Grey Delisle as a child.
 One part of the psyche assists Nightcrawler, while the other pilots a Master Mold, before they both die.

-Yuriko Oyama/Lady Deathstrike
+Yuriko Oyama / Lady Deathstrike

-Yuriko Oyama/Lady Deathstrike (played by Kelly Hu in X2 and Jade Lye in Deadpool & Wolverine) is a mutant with extendable adamantium claws, and accelerated healing.
+Yuriko Oyama / Lady Deathstrike (portrayed by Kelly Hu in X2 and Jade Lye in Deadpool & Wolverine) is a mutant with extendable adamantium claws and accelerated healing.

 In X2, Deathstrike is a mutant manipulated by Stryker into being his bodyguard.
 She kidnaps the Professor and Cyclops and takes the pair to Alkali Lake.
-She fights with Wolverine, and is "killed" when injected with molten adamantium.
-She appears alive again in the tie-in videogame X-Men: The Official Game (voiced by Vyvan Pham), working alongside HYDRA and Silver Samurai, until she is killed again by Wolverine.
+She fights with Wolverine and is "killed" when injected with molten adamantium.
+She appears alive again in the tie-in videogame X-Men: The Official Game (voiced by Vyvan Pham), working alongside Hydra and Silver Samurai, until she is killed again by Wolverine.

 A variant appears in Deadpool & Wolverine as a lackey of Cassandra Nova in the Void.